dalonsodev/DrinkWise/README.md

 ## 📅 Next Steps

-- Implement the recommendation quiz with a maximum of 3 questions (e.g., alcohol preference, flavor profile, spirit type).
+- [x] Add filtering functionality to MenuPage.jsx to sort cocktails by category or ingredient.
-- Add filtering functionality to MenuPage.jsx to sort cocktails by category or ingredient.
+- [] Implement the recommendation quiz with a maximum of 3 questions (e.g., alcohol preference, flavor profile, spirit type).
-- Enhance responsiveness with media queries in index.css for better mobile support (e.g., adjust cocktail-card layout).
+- [] Enhance responsiveness with media queries in index.css for better mobile support (e.g., adjust cocktail-card layout).
-- Deploy to Netlify/Vercel for a live demo.
+- [] Deploy to Netlify for a live demo.

 ---